 Both at mediation and at trial, if one becomes necessary, many different issues are considered before coming to an ultimate resolution of the divorce.
 Common issues that are considered as part of any divorce include equitable distribution of marital assets and marital debts.
 Marital assets include money, investment accounts, retirement savings, personal property, and real estate acquired during the marriage.
 Marital debts include mortgages and other loans acquired by either spouse during the marriage, including credit card debt.
 Another issue to be considered is alimony, or spousal support.
 Alimony is based on several factors such as the length of the marriage, a spouse’s financial need for the support, and the other spouse’s ability to pay it.
 Maybe the two most important issues are child custody and child support.
 While child support in Florida is typically based on statutory guidelines, child custody agreements are based on numerous factors and can become a very contentious issue for parents navigating a divorce in Florida.

+Get set with top the Divorce Attorneys Jacksonville FL.
 Whether you are considering filing a divorce petition or have been served divorce papers by your spouse, Fleming Island Law Group’s Jacksonville and Clay County divorce lawyers can help guide you through the process.
 Our Florida divorce lawyers are well‑versed in the Florida divorce process and have intricate knowledge of the necessary forms, documents, and issues that Florida courts require and consider during a divorce.
 Contact our divorce lawyers in Jacksonville FL for a free consultation.